IanLunn/Hover/README.md

 As of 2.0.0, `_options.scss` also includes a `$nameSpace` option which allows you to change the name all classes are prefixed with.
 The default namespace is `hvr`.

 ## License
-hover.css is open source, and made available under a [MIT License](http://www.opensource.org/licenses/mit-license.php).
+Hover.css is open source, and made available under a [MIT License](http://www.opensource.org/licenses/mit-license.php).
 Distribute, use as-is, or modify to your liking in personal and commercial projects.
 Please retain the original readme and license files.

-Retaining the author information at the top of `hover.css` and placing it on your credits page or humans.txt is much appreciated.
+Retaining the author information at the top of `css/hover.css` and placing it on your credits page or humans.txt is much appreciated.

 ## Hire Ian Lunn